IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ### Iteration

 I have two examples of iteration in my program.
 The first one is (while loop), and this loop helps printing out the color values as long as the program didn't reach the end of the opened file, and that's because of the condition of this (while loop) which is (!reader.eof).
 The second example of iteration in my program is the (for loop), and it's useful for me because it made the program read print out only the characters that are within the hexadecimal range.
+While and for loops are used to read each word in the file to extract the colors and analyze each one.
+These loops were also used to prevent duplication of colors in the vector.

 ### File Input and Output

 I used file input, to open the file and read from it only, without editing it.
 File Input helped read the file and get me to my goal, which is reading the color values from the opened file.
+With the help of fstream library, we were able to read the file and perform operation on it.
+The fstream library offers a cout/cin style of accessing data in the file.

 ### Arrays/Vectors